Aarhus University Seal

 Objective

-The programme is primarily aimed at assistant professors and researchers on their way to qualify/apply for a position as associate professors in accordance with the ministerial order on classification of academic ranks and titles at Danish universities.
+The University Pedagogical Programme is Aarhus University's programme for assistant professors and researchers, who are on their way to qualify for a position as associate professor in accordance with following the ministerial order on the classification of academic ranks and titles at Danish universities.

-The programme aims to contribute to the professionalisation and quality of university teaching through the development of the participants’ practical teaching skills and by fostering a scholarly approach to teaching.
+The programme aims to contribute to the professionalisation and quality of university teaching by developing the participants’ practical teaching skills and fostering a scholarly approach to teaching.

 The programme is organised to meet competence level 2 of Danish Universities common framework for advancing university pedagogy.